miguelzeph/interview-questions/index.md

 ##### possible answers
 - About this app, I made this app in early/beginning of 2020 (two thousand twenty). **We were at the beginning of the corovirus pandemic in Brazil so I found it interesting to create a webapp to have an easy view of the cases daily**.
-I used some libraries like pandas, matplotlib, seaborn and streamlit.
+I used some libraries like pandas, matplotlib, seaborn and streamlit... well...
 I need to check more this app, but I remebered that wasn't so difficult to do.
-I got the data about covid from a link ...  didnt need to grab the data country by country or something like that...
-I used Pandas to get the row and column that I needed... matplotlib to plot the data and Seaborn to set some plot configuration...
+I got the data about covid from a link ...  didnt need to grab the data country by country or something/sometuff like that...and...
+I used Pandas to get the row and column that I needed... matplotlib to plot the data and Seaborn to set up some plot configuration...
 I decided to use streamlit library instead of Flask or Django because is so pratic for short applications / apps...
-I could use Dash or Painel library as well...
+I could use Dash from plotly as well...
 But I decided use Streamlit because  this library there are a lot of tools and are so simple to do.

 ___